gotchoices/MyCHIPs/doc/learn-tally.md

 ### Establishing a Tally
 A MyCHIPs server will never accept a connection from anyone it doesn't already know about.
-So if two parties want to create a tally between them, one of the parties will have to issue a connection token to the other.
+So if two parties want to create a tally between them, one of the parties will have to issue a connection ticket to the other.
 Like an invoice, this information must be passed out-of-band.

-The party who initiates the tally would create a draft tally on his own system and then issue a connection token to be used by the other party.
+The party who initiates the tally would create a draft tally on his own system and then issue a connection ticket to be used by the other party.
 In the case of a commercial account like a retailer or restaurant, for example:

-- The Vendor would display or transmit a ticket QR code, containing (SOME INFORMATION HERE OBSOLETE):
+- The Vendor would display or transmit a ticket QR code, containing:
-  - The name or IP address of the system that hosts the recipient's CHIP account
+  - Vendor's full CHIP Address:
+    - CHIP ID (username)
+    - Agent ID (Agent's public connection key)
+    - Connection host/IP
+    - Connection port
-  - A connection socket endpoint for the recipient's host system
+  - A connection ticket:
-  - A connection authorization token:
+    - Contains an authorization token
     - May be configured to expire after a one-time use
     - May be configured for multiple use by multiple parties (printed decal)
-  - The Vendor's host's public key
+  - The vendor's signature public key
-  - The vendor's MyCHIP ID
-  - The vendor's MyCHIP certificate (ChipCert), containing
-    - Vendor's public key
-    - Vendor's uniquely identifying information
-      - Name
-      - Address
-      - Email
-      - Town
-      - Province
-      - Country
-      - Jurisdiction
-      - Tax ID (at creditor's option)

 - The customer scans the ticket using his app
-- The customer's host contacts the Vendor's host system at the specified port and presents the connection token.
+- The customer's host agent contacts the Vendor's host agent system at the specified port and presents the connection token.
-  The system must prove its authenticity via the public key it supplied in the ticket.
+  The system must prove its authenticity via the public agent key it supplied in the ticket.
 - The two systems exchange/update account information for the two users.
 - The Vendor's system will offer the draft tally (or a clone of it when the token is meant to handle multiple connections).
 - The user will be given the opportunity to accept/modify/reject the tally.